lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 The development, distribution, and maintenance of these components is mad e possible, thanks to an award from
 <a href="https://dashboard.communityfund.stellar.org/scfawards/scf-25/activationawardreview/suggestion/853" target="_blank">The Stellar Community Foundation</a>

-Additopnally, we make use of the <a href="https://github.com/stellar/js-stellar-sdk" target="_blank">Stellar Javascript SDK</a> to integrate with the Stellar Horizon API.
+Additionally, we make use of the <a href="https://github.com/stellar/js-stellar-sdk" target="_blank">Stellar Javascript SDK</a> to integrate with the Stellar Horizon API.

 Thanks!
 Pakana Team